patchlevel/event-sourcing/docs/pages/aggregate.md

 We currently support two patterns for this: Micro Aggregates and Child Aggregates (experimental).

 ### Micro Aggregates

+??? example "Experimental"

+    This feature is still experimental and may change in the future.
+    Use it with caution.

+!!! warning

+    This feature works only with the experimental [StreamDoctrineDbalStore](./store.md#streamdoctrinedbalstore).

 Micro Aggregates are a pattern to split an aggregate into several smaller aggregates.
 Each of these aggregates is saved in the same stream.